MicrosoftDocs/cpp-docs/docs/ide/non-msbuild-projects.md

 ![Open Folder Configure Tasks](media/open-folder-config-tasks.png)

 This creates (or opens) the `tasks.vs.json` file in the .vs folder which Visual Studio creates in your root project folder.
 You can define any arbitrary task in this file and then invoke it from the **Solution Explorer** context menu.
 The following example shows a tasks.vs.json file that defines a single task. `taskName` defines the name that appears in the context menu. `appliesTo` defines which files the command can be performed on.
-The `command` property refers to the COMSPEC environment variable,which identifies the path for the console (cmd.exe on Windows).
+The `command` property refers to the COMSPEC environment variable, which identifies the path for the console (cmd.exe on Windows).
 The `args` property specifies the command line to be invoked.
-The `${file}` macro retrieves the selected file in Solution Explorer.
+The `${file}` macro retrieves the selected file in **Solution Explorer**.
+The following example will display the filename of the currently selected .cpp file.

 ```json
 {